philipptrenz/photo-booth/README.md

 ## Common issues

 If you have any problems, start reading here.
 If you do not find anything, check under [Issues](https://github.com/philipptrenz/photo-booth/issues), if someone else already had a similar problem.
-If you still have no solution, open a new Issue.
+If you still have no solution, open a new issue.

 ### Why are all images in grayscale?